Cry Wolf (A-ha song)

-"Cry Wolf" is a song by Norwegian band A-ha, released as the second single from their second studio album, Scoundrel Days (1986).
+"Cry Wolf" is a song by Norwegian synth-pop band A-ha, released as the second single from their second studio album, Scoundrel Days (1986).
 Cashbox called the song a "sprightly dance tune with a commercial sheen".

 Background

 The lyrics "Night I left the city I dreamt of a Wolf..." are credited to Lauren Savoy, who was later married to the band's guitarist Pål Waaktaar.